NVIDIA/aistore/docs/_posts/2022-07-11-aisio-pytorch.md

 # PyTorch: Loading Data from AIStore

+> **Note:** The `torchdata.datapipes` module has been [deprecated and removed](https://github.com/pytorch/data?tab=readme-ov-file#torchdata-see-note-below-on-current-status) in recent versions of
+`torchdata`.
+Some information in this blog post may be outdated.

 Listing and loading data from AIS buckets (buckets that are not 3rd party backend-based) and remote cloud buckets (3rd party backend-based cloud buckets) using